Go to homepage

 Marc Krebs, Co-Founder & CCO

-What comes next?
-In 2022, #tide is opening up to 2 new continents – Africa and America, due to the increasing demand from brands all over the world.
-In Ghana and Mexico, Tide Ocean SA continues to save marine life and improve the quality of the people who work hard to help the company on its mission to save the oceans from the burden of plastic waste.
+Tide Ocean SA continues to save marine life and improve the quality of life for the people who work hard to help the company in its mission to save the oceans from the burden of plastic waste.

 #tide ocean material®, the long-lasting solution to plastic pollution in the oceans.